codepress/admin-columns/readme.txt

 * [Added] Option (column property `hidden`) to hide column types from the dropdown list of column types
 * [Added] Use tooltip library for enhanced column value representation
 * [Added] Box for direct feedback on Admin Columns settings screen
+* [Added] Added method for retrieving current storage model (for overview pages such as the posts and page overviews)
+* [Added] Added WooCommerce add-on to list of add-ons
+* [Updated] Hide ACF5 field group post type from list of post types columns settings
+* [Updated] Updated structure of scripts and styles and way of enqueuing them

 = 2.2.3 =
 * [Added] Added Path column for post(types).
 Uses the permalink without the home url.